gsdriver/ssml-check-core/README.md

  * If more than five `audio` tags are in the response, elements after the first five are removed
  * If an invalid tag is found, the element will be removed
  * If an invalid attribute is found, it will be removed (in the case of the src attribute for audio, if this is missing or invalid the element will be removed)
- * If an invalid value is found for an attributes within a valid tag, a default value will be substituted
+ * If an invalid value is found for an attribute within a valid tag, a default value will be substituted

-# Examples
+### Example

 ```
 const ssmlCheck = require('ssml-check-core');